siberianfox/tinygwiki/TinyG-Configuration.md

 ## Motor Settings

 ### $1MA - MAp motor to axis
 Axes must be input as numbers, with X=0, Y=1, Z=2, A=3, B=4 and C=5.
 As you might expect, mapping motor 1 to X will cause X movement to drive motor 1.
-The example below is a way to run a dual-Y gantry such as the LumenLabs micRo v3 or a 4 motor Shapeoko setup.
-Movement in Y will drive both motor2 and motor3.
-The mapping illustrated causes movement in X and Z to drive motors 1 and 4, respectively.
+The example below is a way to run a dual-Y gantry such as a 4 motor Shapeoko setup.
+Movement in Y will drive both motor2 and motor4.

 <pre>
  $1ma=0	    Maps motor 1 to the X axis